SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/custom_deciders.md

 ### checkFileDetails method

 Performs any additional checks on the file before adding it to the list of files to incorporate.
-This method should be extended for future deciders for custom behaviour.
+This method should be extended for future deciders for custom behavior.
 You can also pull any details out of the file metadata here.
 The boolean specifies whether or not the file is added to the list.

 	protected boolean checkFileDetails(ReturnValue returnValue, FileMetadata fm) {
 	return super.checkFileDetails(returnValue, fm);